Jalen Brunson: Sixth man role (2018–2021)

+Playoff success and departure (2021–2022)

-In the 2021–22 NBA season, Brunson became a starter and again finished the season achieving career highs in points, rebounds, and assists.
-On April 16, 2022, during Game 1 of the first round of the playoffs, Brunson logged 24 points, seven rebounds, and five assists in a 93–99 loss to the Utah Jazz.
-On April 18, during Game 2 of the first round of the playoffs, Brunson put up a career-high 41 points, along with eight rebounds and five assists in a 110–104 win over the Jazz.
+In the 2021–22 NBA season, Brunson became a starter and again finished the season achieving career highs in points, rebounds and assists.
+His breakout continued in the playoffs, where he led the Mavericks, who were without Luka Dončić for the first three games against the Utah Jazz.
+On April 16, 2022, during Game 1 of the first round of the playoffs, Brunson logged 24 points, seven rebounds and five assists in a 93–99 loss to the Utah Jazz.
+On April 18, during Game 2 of the first round of the playoffs, Brunson had the best game of his career up to that point, where he dropped 41 points, along with eight rebounds and five assists in a 110–104 win over the Jazz.
 On May 15, Brunson scored 24 points and grabbed six rebounds in a 123–90 Game 7 blowout win against the overall one-seed Phoenix Suns, securing the Mavericks a place in the Western Conference Finals.
 On May 20, during Game 2 of the Western Conference Finals, Brunson recorded 31 points, 7 rebounds and 5 assists in a 126–117 loss against the Golden State Warriors.

 New York Knicks (2022–present)

+Breakthrough (2022–2023)

-On July 12, 2022, Brunson signed a four-year, $104 million contract with his hometown team the New York Knicks.
+On June 2, 2022, his father was hired by the New York Knicks as an assistant coach.
+On July 12, 2022, Brunson signed a four-year, $104 million contract with the New York Knicks.
 The Knicks were later punished for engaging in conversations with Brunson before the free agency window opened.
 On October 19, he made his Knicks debut in a 115–112 loss in overtime to the Memphis Grizzlies, scoring 15 points along with nine assists and six rebounds.
 On October 26, Brunson scored 27 points, recorded 13 assists, and grabbed seven rebounds during a 134–131 overtime victory against the Charlotte Hornets.

 On January 4, 2023, Brunson scored 38 points, alongside seven rebounds and six assists in a 117–114 win over the San Antonio Spurs.
-On January 9, Brunson put up a career-high 44 points in a 111–107 loss to the Milwaukee Bucks.
+On January 9, Brunson put up a then career-high 44 points in a 111–107 loss to the Milwaukee Bucks.
 On January 16, Brunson was recognized as NBA Eastern Conference player of the Week for the week of January 9–15 after averaging 34.8 points, 5.8 rebounds and 5.0 assists with 3 30-point games as the Knicks went 3–1 for the week.
 It was his first career NBA Player of the Week award.
 On January 18, Brunson scored 32 points in a 116–105 loss against the Washington Wizards.
-He scored 25-plus points in eight straight games, the longest streak by a New York Knicks guard since Dick Barnett in 1965.
+He scored 25-plus points in eight straight games, the longest streak by a Knicks guard since Dick Barnett in 1965.
 Barnett logged 25 or more points in 12 consecutive contests.